Synopsis of Einstein Cartan Evans (ECE) Theory

 The ECE theory has been developed extensively in a series of 175 source papers to date.
 It covers all the main areas of physics, chemistry, differential geometry and electrical engineering.
 It is an engineerable theory and devices based on it are in research and development by Steriwave Plc..
 ECE theory has therefore entered into its industrial stage.

-The theory has been extensively published in refereed journals and has been generating intense interest for five years on aias.us and atomicprecision.com Feedback Statistics.
+The theory has been extensively published in refereed journals and has been generating intense interest for five years on aias.us and atomicprecision.com Feedback Statistics logs.
 The scholarship leading to ECE theory has exposed several major flaws in the standard model of physics.
 Criticisms leveled by members of the "standard model faction" have been repeatedly rejected by the overwhelming majority of scientists and industrialists who now regularly study ECE theory worldwide.
+See Filtered_statistics 2014 Survey of UFT Papers & Survey of Study of ECE in the World's Top Universities for meticulously maintained records.

 What others say about Myron Evans and ECE Theory